 The point is here that Obama wants you to believe those people are wealthy and they aren't.

-They at one point were at 50.
+They at one point were at 50, maybe less.

-I mean, it's it's we're all like this.
+We're all like this.

-And it's it's it's true that if you were in that 50 to 75,000 dollar range, if somebody came along and right now, tomorrow, your paycheck goes from whatever it is for 50 to 75 to 250.
+And it's true that if you are in that $50,000 to $75,000 range, if somebody came along and right now, tomorrow, your paycheck goes from whatever it is for $50,000 to $75,000 to $250,000,000.

-You the percentage increase, you're gonna say, wow, look at all this money I've got, and you will find a way to do something with it.
+And you will find a way to do something with it.

 If you are disciplined, you'll save some of it.

-But if you've got kids and cars, a wife, if you've got satellites, cell phone, if you've got any numbers, if you've got ex-wife, whatever you mean.
+But if you've got kids and cars, a wife, if you've got satellites, cell phone, if you've got any number of ex-wife, whatever, the point is that whatever income level expenses are going to match the income level, they will find you.

-The people that have Ritz Carlton hotel rooms will find you.
+The people that have Ritz-Carlton hotel rooms will find you.

 The people that will charge you $200 a year to use their credit card will find you.